 What is Data Mining

 Data mining is an interdisciplinary topic that relies on statistics, web scraping, data extraction, machine learning as well as database systems.
 Due to this vast coverage, it is used by everyone starting from scientists working to identify cancerous cells in human bodies to sales teams trying to reach their monthly goals.

 However, data mining in itself consists of multiple steps such as data discovery, pre-processing, post-processing, visualization, and more, which we shall discuss.
 While there are many steps, the actual process of finding patterns in data is usually automatic or semi-automatic and mainly involves finding out which algorithm fits well for which data set.

 Again, an important point to be noted at this juncture is that data mining is very different from data analysis.
 While the former uses mostly machine-learning and statistical models to uncover hidden patterns, the latter is used to test models and hypotheses on datasets.

-The usual steps involved in data-mining are the following:
+The usual steps involved in data mining are as follows.

-You might have noticed that certain steps such as data-cleaning and preparation of the data are similar in both the topics.
+You might have noticed that certain steps such as data cleaning and preparation of the data are similar in both topics.
 Handling data always involves some universal “best practices” which need to be followed no matter what you are doing with the data.
-Data has become the input for most business-processes, where the output results in intelligent information.
+Data has become the input for most business processes, where the output results in intelligent information.
 However, gathering the data is a herculean effort in itself.
 That is the reason why PromptCloud exists.
-Our team provides DaaS solutions that can fit companies ranging from small family businesses and startups to the frontrunners of the Fortune 500.
+Our data scraping team provides DaaS solutions that can fit companies ranging from small family businesses and startups to the frontrunners of the Fortune 500.